Correlation Detection and an Operational Interpretation of the Renyi Mutual Information: Generalized R enyi Mutual Information

-For this purpose, let us define the the \emph{generalized R\'enyi mutual information} and the \emph{generalized sandwiched R\'enyi mutual information} for a bipartite state $\rho_{AB} \in \cS(AB)$ and any $\tau_A \geq 0$ such that $\tau_A \gg \rho_A$ as follows:
+Clearly, this allows for various, potentially different extensions to $\alpha \neq 1$.
+In this work we mostly focus on the expression on the right hand side of~\eqref{eq:mi1}.
+Let us therefore define the \emph{generalized R\'enyi mutual information} and the \emph{generalized sandwiched R\'enyi mutual information} for a state $\rho_{AB} \in \cS(AB)$ and any $\tau_A \geq 0$ such that $\tau_A \gg \rho_A$ as follows:

-It is easy to verify that the infimum in the above definitions can be replaced by a minimum since the divergences are continuous in $\sigma_B$ whenever $\sigma_B \ll \rho_B$ and diverges to $+\infty$ otherwise.
-Specializing to $\alpha = 1$, we find that
+It is easy to verify that the infimum in the above definitions can be replaced by a minimum since the divergences are lower semi-continuous in $\sigma_B$ (as can verified immediately from the definition in the finite-dimensional case).
+Moreover, without loss of generality, we can always restrict the spaces $\cH_A$ and $\cH_B$ to the supports of $\rho_A$ and $\rho_B$, respectively, as a consequence of Lemma~\ref{lm:iso} when $\alpha$ satisfies the constraints given there.
+For later reference, we also define